wwmmkk/FrameGlimpse/README.md

 The current version of the App does not rely on third-party servers to process your media content.

-Please note that app download, installation, crash diagnostics, payments, refunds, ratings, reviews, and related App Store services may be handled by Apple’s App Store, iOS, or related Apple services.
-Such processing is governed by Apple’s terms and privacy policy and is outside our direct control.
+Please note that app download, installation, system-generated crash diagnostics, payments, subscriptions, purchase restoration, refunds, ratings, reviews, and related App Store services may be handled by Apple’s App Store, iOS, iCloud, or other Apple services.

+Such processing is governed by Apple’s terms and privacy policies and is outside our direct control.

+Apple may separately collect system-generated crash, performance, or diagnostic information if you have enabled the relevant sharing options in iOS or your Apple Account settings.
+This system-level processing is controlled by Apple and is separate from FrameGlimpse’s own functionality.

+FrameGlimpse itself does not create, store, or upload diagnostic logs and does not operate a developer-controlled crash-reporting service.

-If you choose to send feedback by email or through the system share sheet, your message and any attached diagnostic log may be processed by Apple Mail, your selected email provider, or the sharing service you choose.
+If you choose to send feedback by email, your message and any attachments you voluntarily include may be processed by Apple Mail, your selected email provider, and our email provider.
 Their processing is governed by their own terms and privacy policies.

+If you export media to the Files app, another app, or another service, the selected destination may process the exported content under its own privacy policy and terms.

 ---

 ## 9. Children’s Privacy

-FrameGlimpse provides local media processing features for general users.
+FrameGlimpse provides local media-processing features for general users.
 The App does not require users to create an account or provide a name, email address, phone number, or other identity information.

 We do not knowingly collect personal information from children.

+A child should not send us an email or other personal information without the consent and assistance of a parent or legal guardian.

-If you believe we have inadvertently collected personal information from a child, please contact us using the details below.
+If you believe that a child has sent personal information to us without appropriate consent, please contact us using the details below.
 If we learn that we have collected personal information from a child without appropriate consent, we will take reasonable steps to delete it.

 ---